 To date, Footnote, Inc. has digitized more than 30 million pages of records from microfilm and made them available on its web site.
 These include investigative case files of the FBI from 1908 to 1922, a collection of Mathew Brady's Civil War photographs, and papers of the Continental Congress from 1774 to 1789.

 The Genealogical Society of Utah will digitize case files of approved pension applications from Union soldiers in the Civil War.
 In a pilot project, they will make available 3,150 of the files, then later digitize more than a million of Civil War period widows' files.

 These partners are currently working with the National Archives to digitize and index some of the most frequently consulted records in our holdings.
 These include photographs of U.S. Army operations in Vietnam (approximately 11,500 items), death reports of American citizens abroad, 1835–1974 (approximately 800,000 pages), photographs by the U.S. Army Air Corps from World War II (approximately 50,000 images), and passenger arrival lists from the Immigration and Naturalization Service (approximately 400,000 pages).

 The partners are also working with NARA staff to digitize most of our microfilm publications: to date, more than 30 million images are available online.
 Through these partnerships, we will provide extensive access to millions of pages of textual documents, still pictures, and motion films that up to now have been available only in our research rooms.

-NARA's web site features the Archival Research Catalog (ARC) and Access to Archival Databases (AAD), both offering access to a stunning amount of information for all researchers.
+NARA's web site features the Online Catalog and Access to Archival Databases (AAD), both offering access to a stunning amount of information for all researchers.